marcospereirampj/python-keycloak/CONTRIBUTING.md

 1. Fork this repository, develop and test your changes
 2. Make sure that your changes do not decrease the test coverage
-3. Make sure you're commits follow the conventional commits
+3. Make sure your commits follow the conventional commits
 4. Submit a pull request

 ## How to release